check-spelling-sandbox/Azure-Sentinel/Playbooks/Dynamic-Summaries-API-Upsert/readme.md

 ## Post-Deployment
 After deployment, the playbook will run automatically, it may fail due to permission issues.
 You need to perform one action:
-- You need to auithorize the API Connections, going to API connections, selecting the API connection, selecting Edit API connection. then clicking Authorize button at the bottom.
+- You need to authorize the API Connections, going to API connections, selecting the API connection, selecting Edit API connection. then clicking Authorize button at the bottom.